GuMiner/napack/server/Content/docs/Consumption.md

 The default Napack settings will prevent you from automatically including Napacks that force your code to be open-sourced or require a commercial license -- simply add the **Napack.attributions** file to your license file.
 The default settings will also periodically check for non-breaking MINOR or PATCH changes to your Napacks and update them automatically.

-For more information on how to change these settings, see the [Napack.settings] (./NapackSettings.md) page.
+For more information on how to change these settings, see the [Napack.settings](./NapackSettings.md) page.